Domestic Violence Charges Your Defense Starts Here

 - David B.

-If you’re facing domestic violence charges—or even just under investigation—there are key actions to protect your rights:
+If you’re facing domestic violence charges—or even just under investigation—take these key actions to protect your rights:

 1. Do not speak to police without legal representation.
 Anything you say can and will be used against you.
 Politely invoke your right to remain silent.

 2. Comply with all court orders.
-Violating a protective order, even unintentionally, can lead to additional charges.
+Violating a protective order, even unintentionally, can lead to more charges.

 3. Preserve all evidence.
 Save texts, emails, phone logs, photos, and any potential witness information.
 This can be critical to your defense.